 Electric van charging guide

-If you park the van overnight at your home or workplace, it’s important to be able to charge it at night.
-Off-street parking, a garage or a driveway would make this much easier as you can then install a home wallbox charger to recharge the van.
+If you keep you van at your home or workplace overnight, it’s important to be able to charge it during that time.
+Off-street parking, such as a garage or a driveway, can make this much easier, as you can install a home wallbox to recharge the van with.

-A home wallbox charger will be a worthwhile investment as it will significantly speed up your charging times.
-Renault, for example, says a 7.4kW home charging unit will charge the 33kWh battery in the Master Z.E. van in six hours, giving drivers 120-miles of real-world range.
+It's definitely worth getting one of these, as they significantly speed up your charging time compared to a standard domestic socket.
+Renault, for example, says a 7.4kW home wallbox will charge the 33kWh battery in the Master Z.E. van in six hours, giving drivers 120 miles of real-world range.

 What connector types do electric vans have?

-Most electric vans today feature at least a Type 2 charging portal.
-This is because in 2014, the European Commission ruled that all public charging stations should feature a Type 2 connector.
+Most electric vans today feature a Type 2 charging portal.
+In 2014, the European Commission ruled that all public charging stations should feature a Type 2 connector.